-The BA Honours and BSc Honours programs require 120-credits (normally completed in four years of study), more specialisation, a higher minimum performance level (grade-point-average of 5.0 to proceed $^1-i.e.$ , continue in the program - and to graduate), and in some cases different courses than a BA or BSc degree.
+The BA Honours and BSc Honours programs require 120-credits (normally completed in four years of study), more specialization, a higher minimum performance level

+(grade-point-average of 5.00 to proceed - i.e., continue in the program - and to graduate), and in some cases different courses than a BA or BSc degree.

-The Department also offers a 90-credit BA or BSc program normally completed in three years of study and requiring a minimum grade point average of 4.0 over all courses for graduation.
+The 90-credit BA or BSc program, normally completed in three years of study, requires a minimum grade point average of 4.00 over all courses for graduation.